Transportation cost inequalities for singular SPDEs: Introduction

+This result extends the seminal large deviation result of Hairer \& Weber \cite{HW15} who proved that result for the particular case of the BPHZ model associated with the Allen-Cahn equation driven by a $(1+1)$-dimensional spacetime white noise, using some Wiener chaos decompositions and some estimate one some Feynman graphs.

 \textit{\textbf{Organisation of the work --}} We dedicate Section \ref{SectionTCISPDEs} to drawing some of the consequences that the fundamental H\"older regularity estimate \eqref{EqTranslationEstimate} has for the laws of the solutions of some singular stochastic PDEs that are well defined globally in time.
 We prove in particular in Corollary \ref{cor:expintmodel} that the homogeneous norms of the BPHZ models have some Gaussian tails.
 The above mentioned Theorem \ref{ThmInvariantMeasures} and Theorem \ref{ThmPhi4Measure} are proved in this section.
 We describe our functional setting in Section \ref{SectionFunctionalSetting}.
 Section \ref{SectionModelOverregularity-integrability structure} is dedicated to the description of a particular regularity-integrability structure and to the construction of an extended BPHZ model over this setting.
 This construction is a variation of the construction of the BPHZ model given in \cite{BH23}.
 We prove that the extended BPHZ model satisfies the H\"older regularity estimate \eqref{EqTranslationEstimate} in Section \ref{SectionTCIModels}.
+We prove Theorem \ref{ThmLDPIntro} on large deviations in Section \ref{SectionLDP}, as the proof of this result involves a number of technical points involved in the preceding sections.
 We prove in Appendix \ref{SectionAppendix} that the spectral gap inequality \eqref{EqSG} holds under Assumption A, with $a_1=1/(2a_\circ)$.

 We refer the reader to Bailleul \& Hoshino's Tourist guide \cite{BHRSGuide} for some background on regularity structures.

 \textbf{\textit{Notations --}} We collect here a few notations that are used throughout the text.
 For any multiindex $k=(k^j)_{j=1}^{1+d}\in\bbN^{1+d}$ we define